ABohynDOE/python-project/files/pyproject.md

 pytest = "^3.0"
 ```

+## `[build-system]`

-The last section, `[build-system]`, details the information about poetry's version and the API used to build the project.
+The last section details the information about poetry's version and the API used to build the project.

 ```toml
 [build-system]